End-of-Year Estate Planning: Essential Steps to Secure Your Legacy in 2023

 Plan for Digital Assets

-In today’s digital age, it’s vital to include digital assets like social media accounts, online banking, and even cryptocurrency in your estate plan.
+It’s vital to include digital assets like social media accounts, online banking, and even cryptocurrency in your estate plan.
 A digital executor should be designated to manage these assets, and clear instructions should be provided for accessing and handling them.
 For example, specify what should happen to your social media profiles or your digital photo collections.

 Review any digital asset management policies you have in place.
 Ensure passwords, encryption keys, and access instructions are up-to-date and securely stored.
 Consider using a digital asset management service or tool, especially for valuable or sensitive digital assets like cryptocurrency.